-24.2 - It shall be at the discretion of the Race Director to decide if a driver or drivers involved in an incident shall be penalized.
+24.2 - It shall be at the discretion of the SRH Management to decide if a driver or drivers involved in an incident shall be penalized.

-24.3 - rFactor 2 may impose any one of the penalties below on any driver involved in an incident:
+24.3 - rFactor 2 or the SRH Management using the input from the Stewards may impose any one of the penalties below on any driver involved in an incident:

 - A drive-through penalty.
 The driver must enter the pit lane and rejoin the race without stopping.